RoyARG02/javascriptNoob/Conditionals and Iteratives/README.md

-Conditions and Iteratives
+Conditions and Iteratives:
   1. For loop